 A few people will only have mild symptoms, and others will experience significant changes that lead to disability.
 However, most people will experience times when symptoms worsen and then get better.

-Smoking: People who smoke appear to be more likely to develop MS. They tend to have more lesions and brain shrinkage than non-smokers.
+- Smoking: People who smoke appear to be more likely to develop MS. They also tend to have more lesions and brain shrinkage than non-smokers.

-Vitamin B12 deficiency: The body uses vitamin B when it produces myelin.
-A lack of this vitamin may increase the risk of neurological diseases, such as MS.
+- Vitamin B12 deficiency: The body uses vitamin B when it produces myelin.
+A lack of this vitamin

 Previous theories have included exposure to canine distemper, physical trauma, or aspartame, an artificial sweetener, but there is no evidence to support these.
 There is probably no single trigger for MS, and it is likely that multiple factors will contribute to its occurrence.

 No single test can confirm a diagnosis, so a doctor will use several strategies when deciding whether a person meets the criteria for a diagnosis.